nipraxis/summer-2023/week5_session2.md

-# The project; modules and testing
+# Week 5 session 2: The project; modules and testing

 ## Recording